-Dating app Tinder on Friday announced that it has launched a comprehensive in-app Safety Centre in India that will give members easy access to tools relevant to their well-being while using the platform.
+Dating app Tinder announced on Friday that it had launched a comprehensive in-app Safety Centre in India that will give members easy access to tools relevant to their well-being while using the platform.

-The company said that the Safety Centre centralises dating safety tips within the app and it will offer resources in partnership with local NGOs relevant to the well-being of members.
+The company said that the Safety Centre centralizes dating safety tips within the app and it will offer resources in partnership with local NGOs relevant to the well-being of members.

 “Every day, millions of our members trust us to introduce them to new people, and we’re committed to building safety features that meet the needs of today’s online dating communities,” Bernadette Morgan, Director, Trust & Safety Product at Tinder, said in a statement.